 The Council has adopted the Strong Leader and Cabinet model as set out in the provisions of the Local Government Act 2000 as its political management structure.
-Decisions are taken at meetings of full Council, Executive Board and Committees of the Board, Committees, Executive Portfolio Holders, Ward Councillors and Officers.
+The Leader of the Council is elected by the ruling party; the current leader, Councillor David Mellen, has been the leader of the Council since May 2019.